If you’re feeling stuck with a $100 a month cable package, YouTube TV and DirecTV Now are two streaming services that can cut your bill in half.

 6. Supported devices

 You can stream on your phone, computer or to your TV using a supported device.
-YouTube TV and DirecTV Now both support popular affordable streaming devices like Google Chromecast, Roku Express and Amazon Fire TV Stick.
+YouTube TV and DirecTV Now both support popular affordable streaming devices like Google Chromecast and Roku Express.

 Supported devices: YouTube TV vs. DirecTV Now